Aims and focus

-We will take selected public sector data practices which relate to healthcare, accessing public services and media use as a starting point for our empirical research.
-We have selected cases from the public sector because its data practices increasingly shape everyday life experiences, and yet they have received less attention than high profile commercial data practices.
-The Digital Economy Act (of April 2017), which enables data sharing across government departments, is one indication of the public sector’s growing use of data and of the pressing need to understand what public sector organisations do with data about the public and related consequences.
+We take public sector data practices which relate to health, welfare and media use as a starting point for our research.
+We have selected cases from the public sector because public sector data practices increasingly shape everyday life experiences, and yet they had received less research attention than high profile commercial data practices when we started our research.
+The Digital Economy Act (of April 2017), which enables data sharing across government departments, is one indication of the public sector’s growing use of data and of the need to understand what public sector organisations do with data about the public and the consequences of these practices.

-A small number of researchers have recently noted that disadvantaged populations are more likely to experience datafication negatively than others (eg Eubanks 2017, Noble 2018).
-It is therefore important to take account of how social inequalities may lead to different experiences and perceptions of data and related practices.
-Hence we ask what different people know and feel about data practices, to enable us to focus on the views and experiences of disadvantaged populations.
-We will oversample disadvantaged groups for inclusion in our research.
-Published research (eg Eubanks 2017) highlights how class and race contribute to differential data experiences; pilot research by team member Kennedy and others has identified the importance of age and ability.
-Thus we will prioritise these four factors, and gender and sexuality, two other known indicators of disadvantage.
+A small number of researchers have noted that already-disadvantaged populations are more likely to experience negative consequences from datafication.
+These include Virginia Eubanks (2017) and Safia Noble (2018).
+It’s important to understand how social inequalities may lead to different perceptions of data and related practices, as well as different experiences of data practices.
+This is why we ask what different people know and feel about data practices, to enable us to focus on the views and experiences of disadvantaged populations.
+For this reason, we have oversampled people from disadvantaged communities in our research.
+Virginia Eubanks (2017) highlights how class and race contribute to differential data experiences.
+Research by Living With Data director Helen Kennedy and others (2020) has identified that age and dis/ability influence perceptions of data practices.
+In our research, we have prioritised these four factors, and also gender and sexuality, as two other known indicators of disadvantage.

 Eubanks, V. (2017) Automating Inequality: How High-Tech Tools Profile, Police and Punish the Poor.
 St Martins Press: New York.